pawel112/node-get-file-from-directory/readme.md

-# Node get file-from-directory
+# Readme
 Get the file from directory with the largest / smallest size, last modified or name.

-# Readme

-Compare files by using protractor (is not needed SSH or FTP connection).
-On server use the protractor-cmp-files-server module.

 # Function